PawanShreSth/Selenium-Python-BoilerPlate-Code/README.md

 1. Create a .env File: In the root directory of your project, create a .env file and specify the following environment variables:
-   Example of where to store `.env` is shown by using the file `.env.example` `USERNAME=your_username`
+   Example of where to store `.env` is shown by using the file `.env.example`

+   Set the follwing variable to use the boiler plate script.
+   `USERNAME=your_username`
    `PASSWORD=your_password`
    `BASE_URL=your_base_url`

-2. Change Directory: Navigate to the Selenium Boiler Plate directory.
+3. Change Directory: Navigate to the Selenium Boiler Plate directory.
 You can do this using the terminal or command prompt:

    `cd path/to/Selenium\ Boiler\ Plate`

-3. Run the Test Script: Use the Command Line Interface (CLI) to run the test script.
+4. Run the Test Script: Use the Command Line Interface (CLI) to run the test script.
 Replace login_test.py with the name of your script if different:

    `python .\test\login_test.py`